 Optical characteristics and identification of igneous and metamorphic rocks; petrogenesis of igneous and metamorphic rocks; introductory thermodynamics and phase equilibria as applied to igneous and metamorphic systems.
 3 hrs. lec., 2 hrs. lab.
 Offered in spring of even years.
-Prereq: ESCI 227; ENGL 110.
+Prereq: C- or higher in ESCI 227; ENGL 110.